 Electric fans can run and help cool you and your room with up to an amazing 60% less power than air conditioning units!

 That’s because fans don’t need nearly as much electric current to work.
 Air conditioning (AC) units not only have to power an electric fan but also an energy-thirsty refrigerant compressor motor.
-That really adds up over time!
+That adds up over time!

 2. Fans cool you…but don’t actually cool the air!

 Fans can make you feel cool and comfortable as well as cycling the room’s air to prevent heat from building up.
 But did you know?
 They don’t work by chilling the air.
 They work off of the principle known as forced convection.

 Here’s a cool (no pun intended!) fact – electric fans don’t cool a room by dropping the temperature.
 Air conditioning units do so by removing heat from the air.